 Air Swipe Technique / Dutch Pour

-The Dutch Pour technique is an application where you spread the colours poured on a background colour with a hairdryer or with the help of a straw.
-This pouring technique is perfect if you like to work with negative colour space.
-However, the paint must be a little more fluid than usual.
+The Dutch Pour technique is an application where you spread the colors poured on a background color with a hairdryer, or with the help of a straw.
+This pouring technique is perfect if you like to work with negative color space.
+However, the paint must be a little more runny than usual.
 The name Dutch Pour is given to this technique because it was invented by a Dutch artist.

-The balloon technique is, as the name suggests, a pouring technique in which puddles of paint are applied to the poured-up painting with the help of an inflated small balloon.
-The basis can be a dirty pour or a normal pour.
+The balloon technique is, as the name suggests, a pouring technique in which puddles in the paint are applied to the poured painting with the help of an inflated small balloon.
+The basis can be a dirty pour or a simple pour.

-- Mix a base colour of your choice (black or white) with the medium of your choice and pour a thin layer over your canvas
+- Mix a background color of your choice (black or white) with the medium of your choice and pour a thin layer over your canvas

-- Now take some more paint and pour small puddles of paint
+- Now take some more paint and pour several small puddles of paint

-- Now blow up a small balloon and press this balloon into the applied puddles.
-This creates really nice eye-catchers in your paintings.
-Try, with different pressure and light circular movements, which result you like most.
+- Now blow up a small balloon and press this balloon into these puddles.
+This creates really nice focal point in your paintings.
+Try, with different pressures and light circular movements, to see which results you like most.

 This technique is unmistakable and unique.
-You can use it to create controlled even cells in your pour by applying silicone oil to your pouring only afterwards.
+You can use it to create controlled, even cells in your pour by applying silicone oil after pouring the paint.
 You can even create great cell patterns.